Why Employee Value Proposition Matters

 How To Get the Employee Value Proposition Right

-Engagement is critical for success and growth.
-And while engagement is hard to measure, the most common ways to measure employee engagement have proven inaccurate.
+Engagement is essential for success and growth.
+However, the most common ways to measure employee engagement have proven inaccurate, although they are hard to measure.

 So, what does employee engagement look like?
-It’s an employee’s perception of their job, company, and career — their sense of connection to their work and employer.
-That connection is a crucial driver of productivity and success, but it isn’t easy to accurately assess.
+It is an employee's job, company and career — their perception of their work and employer.
+This connection drives productivity and success but cannot be quickly evaluated.

 How do you get the employee value proposition right?
 Here are three tips: